 Flax or Linseeds

 The Benefits of Seeds

 Seeds are nutrient dense so you don’t have to eat a lot of them.
 They are a low GI food and a good source of slow release energy, which helps to keep blood sugar levels stable and you feeling fuller for longer.
-Maybe help to starve off those cravings.
+Maybe help to stave off those cravings.

 High in lignans, a type of phytoestrogen it helps relieve menopausal symptoms such as hot flushes.
 Essential Omega 3 fatty acids can increase metabolic rate which means you will burn up more fat.
 Flaxseed is best absorbed by the body when it’s ground up.
 It is a great source of magnesium and fibre.
-Being a soluble fibre it can also help relieve constipation.
+Being a soluble fibre can also help relieve constipation.
 Flax seeds also protect against heart disease, type 2 diabetes, and stroke risk, whilst supporting digestive health, nervous function and collagen production.

 2. Chai Seeds

 Chai seeds, particularly the Salba variety, are high in iron, folate, calcium, magnesium, omega-3 fatty acids and soluble fibre.
 The omega-3s help your heart by lowering triglycerides, the bad fats in your blood that can cause heart disease.
-The soluble fibre content helps decrease cholesterol, helps regulate blood sugar, improves digestion and make you feel full longer whilst the calcium and magnesium promotes healthy bones and teeth.
+The soluble fibre content helps decrease cholesterol, helps regulate blood sugar, improves digestion and make you feel full longer whilst the calcium and magnesium promote healthy bones and teeth.

 How to Eat More: Add to smoothies, yogurt, cereal, salads, or muffin batter.
-Make a pudding with coconut milk.
+Make pudding with coconut milk.